-- Purchase Orders are mandatory for all purchases related to a registered contract, consultancy engagements and for all other purchases over \$2,000 other than those exempted by the Chief Financial Officer (Purchase Order Exemptions); - The appropriate Contract number is selected on the Purchase Requisition; - Purchase Orders are raised before invoices are received (with the exception of Confirm work orders); - Consultant Engagement forms are completed and attached to Purchase Requisitions for all Consultancy services.
+- Purchase Orders are mandatory for all purchases other than pre-approved Purchase Order Exemptions; - The appropriate Contract number is selected on the Purchase Requisition; - Purchase Orders are raised before goods and services and invoices are received (with the exception of Confirm work orders and the pre-approved Purchase Order Exemptions; - Consultant Engagement forms are completed and attached to Purchase Requisitions for all Consultancy services.
 If greater than \$20,000 a copy of the form must also be forwarded to Strategic Procurement; - Revised estimates for Schedule of Rates contracts with an estimated annual expenditure must be approved by a Group A Officer.
 Note: Contracts with estimated annual expenditure do not constitute approval to commit expenditure to this level, as each engagement requires delegated approval;

-- Dual approval is required for a commitment or payment approval; - Transparency in the procurement process; - A clearly documented audit trail exists for procurement activities; - Appropriate authorisations are obtained and documented; - Systems are in place for appropriate monitoring and performance measurement; - Conflict of Interest and Confidentiality declarations are obtained by staff involved in tenders; and - Amendments to the Procurement Policy can only be made following resolution of Council.
+- Dual approval is required for a commitment or payment approval; - A clearly documented audit trail exists for procurement activities; - Appropriate authorisations are obtained and documented; - Systems are in place for appropriate monitoring and performance measurement.